-Google’s Chrome 64 ships with a stronger popup ad blocker, which automatically prevents some dodgy ads from either appearing or re-routing you to other sites on the web.
-But it also applies some site-by-site controls, so that when you visit a website, you have better control of what media to allow and disallow.
+The level of control Google has given you over web audio has evolved over time.
+For example, Google’s Chrome 64 shipped with a stronger popup ad blocker, which automatically prevents some dodgy ads from either appearing or re-routing you to other sites on the web.
+But it also applied some site-by-site controls, so that when you visit a website, you have better control of what media to allow and disallow.

 The new Chrome will also prevent what Google calls “abusive experience” ads from unexpectedly redirecting you to another location.
 So-called iframes that redirect users to another page will be blocked by Chrome 64, and the browser will notify you of the page’s attempt to redirect you.
 In the next version of Chrome, Chrome 65, links that open the desired destination in a new tab—then redirect the current page to a new, unwanted location—will also be blocked, and users will be notified.